Gajdascz/gajdascz/README.md

 ## 👋 Hi, I'm Nolan

-Software developer with a B.Sc. in Information Technology and ~3 years of self-directed development experience.
-Specialized in FullStack, TypeScript,developer tooling, and infrastructure, with a strong foundation in software design and computer science principles.
+Software developer with a B.Sc. in Information Technology and ~3 years of self-directed development experience with a strong foundation in software design and computer science principles.

 ---

 ## 🚀 Projects

-### 🚧 Under Construction

-This profile is in progress — a polished portfolio site (via GitHub Pages) is coming soon.

-#### 📦 Core Tools
+#### 📦 Tools

-* 🚧 [**@toolbox-ts**](https://github.com/Gajdascz/toolbox-ts) — TypeScript utility monorepo with reusable, type-safe packages.
+* 🧰 [**@toolbox-ts**](https://github.com/Gajdascz/toolbox-ts) — TypeScript utility monorepo with reusable, type-safe packages.

 #### 🌐 Web Projects
 * [**ChatExpress**](https://github.com/Gajdascz/chat-express) — Fullstack messaging application with authentication and data management/persistence.
 Built with NodeJS, Express, and MongoDB.